 Note the specific mention of furs.
 These were status symbols when I was growing up, and they were from animals, as there were no man-made imitations.
 At social gatherings like weddings, women would bring out their furs.
 The better-off would have fur coats, and the less-well off would sport a length of fur round their collars, often with the head of the unfortunate animal still in position - with glass eyes.
 To add to the quality of the status symbol, the type of animal was important.
 One of the most demeaning things to be said about a woman was that she was sporting 'a bit of rabbit'.

-The surviving documents show that the above contents were insured for £200 in July 1938at an annual premium of 10 shillings
+Surviving documents show that the house contents were insured for £200 in July 1938 at an annual premium of 10 shillings.

 By June 1948 the house itself, i.e. its building was insured for an amount not eceeding £1500 for an annual premium of £1.13.9.